chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: Connexion: connect endpoints in code and spec
 - [x] feat: Convert between Protocol and Callable annotation
 - [x] feat: After return, suggest `list[T()]` if return type is a container type (?)
 - [x] fix: Should not offer custom type on keywords